ClickHouse/clickhouse-docs/docs/en/guides/best-practices/sparse-primary-indexes.md

 - we use the <font face = "monospace">MATERIALIZE</font> keyword in order to immediately populate the hidden table with all 8.87 million rows from the source table [hits_UserID_URL](#a-table-with-a-primary-key)
 - if new rows are inserted into the source table hits_UserID_URL, then that rows are automatically also inserted into the hidden table
 - a query is always (syntactically) targeting the source table hits_UserID_URL, but if the row order and primary index of the hidden table allows a more effective query execution, then that hidden table will be used instead
+- please note that projections do not make queries that use ORDER BY more efficient, even if the ORDER BY matches the projection's ORDER BY statement (see https://github.com/ClickHouse/ClickHouse/issues/47333)
 - Effectively the implicitly created hidden table has the same row order and primary index as the [secondary table that we created explicitly](#multiple-primary-indexes-via-secondary-tables):

 <img src={require('./images/sparse-primary-indexes-12c-1.png').default} class="image"/>